sebastianbk/google-storage-ftp/README.md

 ## Support

-If you run into any issues or if you have suggestions for how to improve the server, please either submit an issue or create a pull request with you suggested changes.
+If you run into any issues or if you have suggestions for how to improve the server, please either submit an issue or create a pull request with your suggested changes.
 I welcome any feedback to the project. :smiley: